AP Physics: AP Physics 1 and C: Mechanics

-AP Physics C: Mechanics and AP Physics 1 are both introductory college-level courses in mechanics, with the former recognized by more universities.
+AP Physics C: Mechanics and AP Physics 1 are both introductory college-level courses in mechanics, covering similar content, with the former recognized by more universities.
+The College Board recommends that students taking AP Physics C: Mechanics should be concurrently enrolled in a calculus course, while students in AP Physics 1 should be concurrently enrolled in Algebra 2; a prior high school physics course is not required or recommended, as both courses are designed to be introductory.

 The AP Physics C: Mechanics exam includes a combination of conceptual questions, algebra-based questions, and calculus-based questions, while the AP Physics 1 exam includes only conceptual and algebra-based questions.
 Both exams have the same number of multiple-choice questions and have identical free-response formats.
-AP Physics 1 has the lowest average exam scores of any AP exam, while AP Physics C: Mechanics has among the highest.

 Both exams cover a similar mixture of topics, focusing primarily on Newtonian mechanics, kinematics, rotation, and oscillation.
-In addition, AP Physics 1 covers selected topics from fluid mechanics such as density, pressure, buoyancy, and flow, while AP Physics C: Mechanics instead covers calculations involving air resistance, spring systems, the shell theorem, and physical pendulums.
+In addition, AP Physics 1 covers selected topics from fluid mechanics such as density, pressure, buoyancy, and flow, while AP Physics C: Mechanics instead covers calculations involving air resistance, multiple-spring systems, the shell theorem, and physical pendulums.

 The course topics are grouped into distinct units, and the weightings of each unit on the exams are as follows: